sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.01-tips.md

 Hey, what's that `rate: 0.5` bit I just added at the end?
-That's called a parameter.
+That's called an opt.
 All of Sonic Pi's synths and FX support them and there's loads to play around with.
 They're also available for FX too.
 Try this: